 Our Clinical Staff

-Stacey has been practicing for 8 years, with most of work being primarily with pediatrics and children.
-She has a special interest in Autism and Childhood Apraxia of Speech and is certified in PROMPT, among other therapies.
+Stacey works primarily with pediatrics and children, with a special interest in autism and childhood apraxia of speech.
+She is certified in PROMPT, among other therapies.

 Our Administrative Staff

 La Shawn Dunmore